getporter/porter/docs/content/build-image.md

 The first thing that happens after running `porter build`, Porter will copy any dependencies and mixins into the `cnab\app` directory of your bundle.

 Porter locates available mixins in the `$PORTER_HOME\mixins` directory.
+By default, the Porter home directory is located in `~/.porter`.
 In this example, we are using the `exec` mixin, so the `$PORTER_HOME\mixins\exec` directory will be copied into the invocation image.
-When a mixin is [installed](#tbd) for use with Porter, it contains binaries for multiple operating systems, including Linux and Mac OS.
+When a mixin is [installed](#tbd) for use with Porter, it contains binaries for multiple operating systems.
 The correct binary will be copied into the current `cnab` directory for use in the invocation image.

 After copying any dependencies and mixins to the `cnab` directory of the bundle, a Dockerfile is generated: